Directors’ Conflict of Interest Policy

 - The President is responsible for reporting to the Chair by March 1 the status of each Director’s Questionnaire and Director Eligibility Certification Form.

-- The Vice President of Human Resources is responsible for submitting to the Personnel & Compensation Committee any recommendations for revisions to the language or changes to the administrative process for this policy.
+- The First Vice President of Human Resources is responsible for submitting to the Personnel & Compensation Committee any recommendations for revisions to the language or changes to the administrative process for this policy.

 Each Director shall administer the affairs of the Bank fairly and impartially and without discrimination in favor of or against any Member or non-Member borrower.